tronnet-gh/ProxmoxAAS-API/README.md

 2. Start nginx with the new configurations by running `systemctl reload nginx`

 ## Result
-After these steps, the ProxmoxAAS Client should be avaliable and fully functional at `client.<FQDN>`.
+After these steps, the ProxmoxAAS Client should be available and fully functional at `client.<FQDN>`.